seap-udea/RepoTemplate/README.md

 		Checking for cppunit:done.
 		All done.

-3. Download and install sonar-cube binaries.
-Sonar require two set of binaries: build-wrapper and sonar-scanner (for detailed explanations of this files see [Sonar Functionality](util/sonar/docs/sonarcloud.md)).
-Although they should be normally downloaded fron SonarQube website, for the sake of simplicity, we provide along this package a script for getting and placing it in the right place:
+	> **About sonar binaries**: Sonar require two set of binaries: 	build-wrapper and sonar-scanner (for detailed explanations of this files see 	[Sonar Functionality](util/sonar/docs/sonarcloud.md)).
+Although they 	should be normally downloaded fron SonarQube website, for the sake of 	simplicity, we provide along this package a script for getting and placing 	it in the right place: `make sonarinstall`.

-		make sonarinstall

 2. Create new project in [Sonarcloud.io](http://sonarcloud.io) and get the `Project Key`, `Organization Key` and `token` (for detailed instructions see [Sonar Cloud configuration](util/sonar/docs/sonarcloud.md))